 Areas Taught: Interdisciplinary Health Services

 Expertise: Autism Spectrum Disorders, Stress, Burnout and Coping

-"Individuals affected by autism are like snowflakes," says Michelle Rowe, Ph.D., executive director of the Kinney Center for Autism Education and Support.
+"Individuals affected by autism are like snowflakes," says Michelle Rowe, Ph.D., professor and chair of interdisciplinary health services (IHS).
 "No two are alike."

 Dr. Rowe seeks to increase understanding of the complexities of the disease.
 The Kinney Center, with its roots in the Jesuit mission of service and cura personalis, or care for the whole person, is addressing the needs of those who struggle day-to-day with autism, either as individuals or caregivers.

 "The most common misconception about individuals with autism is that they spend their days memorizing train schedules and staring at spinning objects," she says.
 "That just isn't the reality."